apostrophecms/docs/docs/reference/module-api/module-overview.md

 Module configuration objects may use the following configuration properties.
 The overall categories are broadly defined:
 - [Configuration settings](#configuration-settings): Static module settings.
 Once the module is initialized these settings are fixed and can't access the module itself or any other module's settings.
+- [Configuration cascades](#configuration-cascades): Settings that can either be static or set via functions that have access to the module itself.
 - [Initialization function](#initialization-function): A function that runs once during application startup.
 - [Customization functions](#customization-functions): Settings via functions that have access to the module itself as an argument and can access other settings.